Connect the Coastside

 The County’s Local Coastal Program (LCP) requires the development of a comprehensive transportation management plan to address the meet future transportation needs of Coastside communities.
 As new development occurs, transportation improvements will be planned and constructed to address traffic impacts.
 New land use policies will also help reduce traffic, protect natural resources and preserve coastal community character by limiting development.

 The plan focuses on the areas surrounding Highway 1 and State Route 92 on the San Mateo County Coastside.
-The plan’s study area includes the unincorporated communities of Montara, Moss Beach, El Granada, Princeton and Miramar, as well as the City of Half Moon Bay.
+The plan’s study area includes the unincorporated communities of Montara, Moss Beach, El Granada, Princeton and Miramar.

 The plan provides cost estimates for recommended improvements and identifies potential sources of funding.
 Improvements may be paid for using a mix of County funding, regional or statewide grants and new land-use policies that collect fees from development.